-- 12.2.4.1 The Government of Alberta should apply the following criteria when assessing public-private partnerships and other proposals from the private sector to construct, own or operate school facilities: - 1.
+- 12.2.4.1 The Association opposes the use of public-private partnerships in school construction; however, the following provides direction for the Government of Alberta if embarking on a public-private partnership.
+The Government of Alberta should apply the following criteria when assessing public-private partnerships and other proposals from the private sector to construct, own or operate school facilities: - 1.
 The initial project plan must demonstrate that the total cost of constructing, owning and/or operating the facility (including paying financing charges and making a reasonable profit) is less than the cost of building a fully publicly funded alternative facility. - 2.
 The new or renovated facility, like publicly funded schools, must have a life cycle of at least 50 years. - 3.
 The facility must provide an environment that enhances the quality of teaching and learning. - 4.
 The facility must be available, at no extra cost, during and after the school day and on noninstructional days to students and members of the community (for cocurricular and extracurricular activities) and to teachers (for lesson planning and professional development activities). - 5.
 Fees charged to groups and individuals not associated with the school for use of the facility must not exceed the additional marginal cost of providing them with access to the facility. - 6.
 All aspects of the management, operation, use and maintenance of the facility must be under the direction of the principal and the school authority. - 7.
-The private-sector partner must not impose unreasonable regulations or service charges on teachers, staff or students for engaging in reasonable activities that result in wear on the facility. - 8.
-Private-sector plans to construct or renovate a facility must align with the school authority's infrastructure plan and priorities.
+The private-sector partner must not impose unreasonable regulations or service charges on teachers, staff or students for engaging in reasonable activities that result in wear on the facility.

-- 9. The government must not make funding for constructing or maintaining other facilities contingent upon a school authority's willingness to participate in a particular public-private partnership. - 10.
+- 8. Private-sector plans to construct or renovate a facility must align with the school authority's infrastructure plan and priorities. - 9.
+The government must not make funding for constructing or maintaining other facilities contingent upon a school authority's willingness to participate in a particular public-private partnership. - 10.
 Once a partnership has expired, freehold ownership of the facility must revert, at no additional cost, to the school authority. - 11.
 Documentation relating to the construction, ownership and operation of the facility must be publicly available. - 12.
 The school authority and the school community reserve the right to name the facility and to affix interior and exterior signs. - 13.
 Any contract for the construction, ownership or operation of a facility in conjunction with a private-sector interest or partner must incorporate the above criteria in an enforceable way. - 14.
 Once construction of a facility is complete, the government must evaluate the project to determine whether the private-public partnership saved money.
-[2008, 2019]
+[2008, 2023]